hashkat/hashkat/docs/output.md

 This page serves as a reference for users who have run a simulation, and wish to analyze the data this run has outputted.
 This page goes over every aspect of the files found in the output directory.

+`agenttype_info.dat`

+Present and named for every single agent type in the network (e.g. 'Standard' agent type would have a file named *Standard_info.dat*).
+Outlines the percentage of agents that follow this agent type, the percentage of the proportion of agent types that this agent type follows with respect to each other, and the number of possible degrees for this agent type and their weighted in-degree, out-degree, and cumulative-degree that match this value, as well as the logs of each.

 `Categories_Distro.dat`

 Outlines the number of tweets, follows, and retweets in their respective bin